Image Alt

 petition from the minor or the minor’s parents (King & Kramer, 2008).

-For example, in repeated measures designs in which participants experience all conditions of the experiment, their knowledge of the conditions could lead to manipulation of responses, thus producing a response bias and inaccurate data.
-The tension between provision of informed consent and minimising harm versus producing valid results with potential beneficial outcomes needs to be carefully considered, within a context of respect for the dignity and rights of the children participating, by researchers’ who are contemplating the use of any degree of deception.
-Provision of debriefing procedures is of vital importance to all research, but particularly so if any deception is used.
-Researchers need to fully explain to children the purpose and procedure of the study, the risks involved and the benefits expected, in a manner suitable for their age and competency.
+In such circumstances, researchers need carefully and reflexively consider the information they share with participants in a way that respects the dignity and rights of participating children.
+They may consider providing a more general overview of the topic of research, while still attending to other aspects of informed consent such as fully explaining to children the procedure of the study, the risks involved and the benefits expected, in a manner suitable for their age and competency.
 Researchers also need to provide age and competency appropriate answers to any questions the children have before, during and after their participation, and to provide support for any ongoing issues arising from their participation.

 A significant amount of meaningful and important knowledge about children and their lives can be generated without involving children directly, for example, analysing registries and other statistical information.
-However, there are important ethical issues raised for researchers who access, or have privileged access to, children’s information that was provided for other than research purposes.
+However, there are important ethical issues raised for researchers who access, or have privileged access to, children’s information that was provided for purposes other than research.
 These might be further heightened if the organization holding the records is highly specialised and easily identifiable.
 For example, a practitioner working in a therapeutic service for children might want to conduct research based on the children’s files, or researchers may want to use information provided by children to child helplines.
 This raises the question of whether it is ethical to use information, perhaps for a cause such as raising awareness about issues children face, without having asked the children who provided the information for their permission to do this.
 Realistically, it may not be feasible to ask a distressed child in crisis whether the service might at a later date use their case to raise awareness or influence change.
 One option, without having gained consent, is for researchers to try turning children’s cases into anonymous vignettes.
 However, the children themselves may still have the impression that their experience, disclosed in confidence, is being used to influence others or for publicity purposes.

 Informed Consent: ERIC Case Studies